AlwaysEconomist/E-Commerce-Analysis-in-MySQL-and-Excel/README.md

 -- 1. Which products have zero stock / are at risk of stockout /normal stock / are overstocked ?
 -- Helps identify products needing restocking to prevent stockouts and optimize inventory levels, while reducing excess inventory to lower holding costs and free up storage space.
--- The inventory reveals that 40% of products are overstocked, 28% maintain normal stock levels, 30% are at risk of stockout, and a mere 2% are out of stock, emphasizing the need for strategic adjustments to optimize stock distribution and prevent potential sales losses.

 SELECT
     product_id,